 - Electroless Nickel with Immersion Gold Coating (ENIG)

 - Lead-free HASL

 - Immersion silver

 - Electrolytic wire bondable gold

-- To protect the PCB, acrylic-based sprays should be utilized for conformal coating of the PCBs.
+- To protect the PCB, acrylic-based sprays should be utilized for conformal coating.

 - Software simulation programs should be utilized to verify the PCB design.
 This validates the loads at different locations and helps understand the required design modifications.

 - PCB routings should be maintained at 45° angles or lesser.
 This assists in smooth current transmission in the circuit.

 - While stacking, avoid fragile cores.
 Designers should carefully pick the type of material that goes into the internal layers.
 Testing is essential to ensure reliability.

 - Impedance consists of two components reactance and resistance of a circuit.
 Impedance calculation is critical for testing aerospace and military devices.

 - DFT (design for testing) is helpful in the initial layout plan to detect defective boards.